Shivansh-007/astounding-arapaimas/README.md

 [@hp77-creator](https://github.com/hp77-creator)

 ## Introduction
-Stealth chess is an iterated version of the [classcic chess game](https://en.wikipedia.org/wiki/Chess) which played among 2 players.
+Stealth chess is an iterated version of the [classic chess game](https://en.wikipedia.org/wiki/Chess) which played among 2 players.
 This is similar to that but there is a twist, after every move the visible portion of the board changes and the player can only choose the options which are visible to them and cannot play the